top of page

 The Science

-Working on nighttime sleep isn’t exactly easy, but since both sleep pressure and the circadian rhythm (your biological clock) are pushing your baby to sleep, you’re guaranteed that sleep will come eventually.
+Working on consolidating nighttime sleep (for example, using the techniques in our 0-6 month or 6-15 month classes) isn’t exactly easy, but since both sleep pressure and the circadian rhythm (your child's biological clock) are pushing your baby to sleep, you’re guaranteed that sleep will come eventually.
 During the day there are no guarantees.
 It’s just sleep pressure that is driving your baby to sleep, and sleep pressure can be overcome.
-When you put your baby down to sleep in a new place or when using a new sleep cue, he or she might not go to sleep for an hour, or in some cases might resist sleep all day.
+When you put your baby down to sleep in a new place or when using a new sleep cue, he or she might not go to sleep for an hour, or in some cases, might resist sleep all day.
 At night, your baby doesn’t need to do anything when faced with a new situation: When the drive to sleep becomes overwhelming, he or she will just flip from wake to sleep like a switch.
 During the day, sleep requires action.
-In order to initiate sleep, your baby needs to relax, lay down, slow his/her breathing and close his/her eyes.
+In order to initiate sleep, your baby needs to relax, lie down, slow his/her breathing, and close his/her eyes.
 These are all simple actions that adults take for granted, but for babies these actions can be difficult to learn.
-At different stages of development, babies become very distractible, and it can be very difficult for your baby to sleep when there are so many interesting things to do and see in the world.
+Also, at different stages of development, babies become very distractible, and it can be very difficult for your baby to sleep when there are so many interesting things to do and see in the world.

 Does my baby have a nap problem?

-Before you start trying to solve a problem, you need to figure out if your baby actually has a problem connecting sleep cycles or not.
-Your baby’s age (calculated from due date) is your best way to determine whether your baby is capable of giving you longer naps.
+Before you start trying to solve a problem, you need to figure out if your baby actually needs more sleep.
+Your baby’s age (calculated from due date) and demeanor between naps are your best way to determine whether your baby is capable of taking longer naps.

 Birth to ~3 months

-Most healthy babies don’t have trouble napping during the first few months, because sleep is immature and sleep cycles are not apparent.
+Most healthy babies don’t have trouble napping during the first few months, because sleep is immature.
 Babies in this age range will usually have somewhat random and unpredictable stretches of sleep, and that’s totally normal.
-During this time the only thing to do is give your baby the chance to fall asleep in the crib/bassinet on his or her own.
-You don’t have to push it; you just have to let him/her become familiar with the sleep space and falling asleep there whenever you can.
+Naps could be 20 minutes or three hours and will vary from day to day.
+During this time the only thing you need to do is give your baby the chance to fall asleep in the crib/bassinet on his or her own.
+You don’t have to push it; you just have to let your baby become familiar with the sleep space and falling asleep there whenever you can.
+Our 0-6 month sleep class teaches gentle methods for how to do this.

 ~3 months until ~6 months old

-From about 3.5–4 months until 5.5–6 months, single-sleep-cycle naps are normal.
-At this age, doing a big intervention to teach your baby to sleep might not lead to extended sleep at all.
+From about 3.5–4 months until 5.5–6.5 months, 30-45-minute naps are normal.
+At this age, doing a big intervention (i.e., sleep training) to teach your baby to sleep might not lead to extended sleep at all.
 You may successfully teach your baby to fall asleep on his or her own, but you may not be able to get him/her to put sleep cycles together consistently.
-For this reason it is generally not worth doing a strict intervention during this age range.
+For this reason, we don't usually recommend doing a strict intervention during this age range.
+That said, we know it can be very frustrating to finally get your baby down, only to have him or her up after a short sleep.
 There are a few paths that parents can choose during this tricky time:

 1) Assisted sleep